Please try searching something.

 Open Banking

-We currently offer DECTA Open Banking payments with Host2Host, Full Page, and Payform WEB SDK checkout options.
+We currently offer Open Banking payments with Host2Host, Full Page, and Payform JS SDK integration options.
 For the Host2Host integration with DECTA, you as a merchant are responsible for displaying the payment method option on your checkout page and redirecting your customers to the DECTA Open Banking environment.

 Before you start enabling this payment method, make sure that your DECTA account manager has given you Open Banking permission.
 DECTA Open Banking logo files are available upon request from our support team.